tapiaer22/Praximedes/README.md

 <br>

 - `disconnect()`
-  <br>Assuming you had a connection with the BLE device, you can manually disconnect from it
+  <br>(async) Assuming you had a connection with the BLE device, you can manually disconnect from it
 ```python
 await led.disconnect()  # Manually disconnect from current BLE device
 ```
 <br>

 - `change_power(state="ON")`
-  <br>Turn on LED lights with parameter state="ON", or turn off LED lights with state="OFF"
+  <br>(async) Turn on LED lights with parameter state="ON", or turn off LED lights with state="OFF"
 ```python
 await led.change_power(state="ON")    # Turrn on LED lights
 await led.change_power(state="OFF")   # Turn off LED lights